amilton11/etl_project/README.md

 # etl_project

-Group: business_up_top
+Group: business_up_top\n
-Proposal: ETL on Order Sales Data and Dow Jones Industrial Average Transformation Type: (see below) Data Base Type: Relational Why This: Impact of the stock market on sales orders
+Proposal: ETL on Order Sales Data and Dow Jones Industrial Average\n Transformation Type: (see below)\n

-Extract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).
-Data Source: Kaggle (but 2 different sources)
-Data Format: .CSV

-Transform: what data cleaning or transformation was required.
+Data Base Type: Relational\n

+Extract:\n
+Data Source: Both files came from separate sources on Kaggle\n Data Format: .csv\n

+Transform:\n
-1. Convert dates in excel to a consistent format
+1. Convert dates in excel to a consistent format\n
-2. Read in both CSV files into JN separately
+2. Read in both CSV files into JN separately\n
-3. Convert all date(s) in both files to Pandas DateTime for consistentcy
+3. Convert all date(s) in both files to Pandas DateTime for consistentcy\n
-4. Change column names to lower case and underscored for SQL to read in
+4. Change column names to lower case and underscored for SQL to read in\n
-5. Select only the columns needed
+5. Select only the columns needed\n
-6. Set up schema in pgAdmin
+6. Set up schema in pgAdmin\n
-7. Jin tables on [TBD]
+7. Jin tables on [TBD]\n

 Load: the final database, tables/collections, and why this was chosen.
+Final DB: [TBD]\n
+Tables: [TBD]\n
+Why: The purpose of this DB is compare daily sales aginst stock\n